calabiyauspace/databasesport/README.md

-# Anna Sokolova's Porfolio for the course of Databases
+# Anna Sokolova's Porfolio for the Databases course